PostHog/posthog.com/contents/product-engineers/mobile-app-metrics.md

 **Questions to ask**
 - How does the bounce rate correlate with downloads from different marketing channels?
-- Are users in specifc countries more likely to bounce?
+- Are users in specific countries more likely to bounce?
 How does localization correlate with bounce rate?
 - How does the bounce rate vary across different devices and app versions?

 ### 3. Permissions granted ratio